 If permission is not granted and your child is still absent, this will be recorded as unauthorised and may result in a penalty notice being issued.
 Please look at our Attendance Policy for further details along with the guidance issued from Kirklees Attendance and Pupil Support.
 If you have any questions please do not hesitate to contact the school office.

-Each Friday parents, carers and families are invited to join us in celebrating the hard work the children put in every day.
-We provide tea, coffee and biscuits in our Diamond Room from 2.30pm before heading into the hall to enjoy the celebrations of achievement.
+Each Friday at 9am parents, carers and families are invited to join us in celebrating the hard work the children put in every day.
 Everyone is welcome!

 Medicines in School

-If your child has been prescribed medicine from the doctor that needs to be taken during the school day you must complete a Medicines in School Form with your child's class teacher.
+If your child has been prescribed medicine from the doctor that needs to be taken during the school day you must complete a Medicines in School Form in the school office.
 We can administer medicine that has been dispensed from a pharmacy with your child's name, name of the medicine and dosage clearly labelled.
 If you are unsure whether your child needs to bring their medicine to school, please contact the school office for further advice.
 We can also administer medication that has been bought over the counter.
 However, we are unable to give ibuprofen without a prescription from the doctor.

 Children who have asthma must have an inhaler that is kept in school.
 The inhaler should be in its original box which has been dispensed from a pharmacy with your child's name, name of inhaler and dosage clearly labelled.
 They will also need to bring in a spacer.
 You will still need to complete a Medicines in School Form in the school office so we are able to create a Healthcare Plan.

 If your child has complex health needs please discuss these with your child's teacher or contact the school office so we may work together to set up a healthcare plan and provide you and your child with the support needed whilst they are part of St John's Infant School.